ethereum-optimism/design-docs/protocol/standard-l2-genesis.md

 }
 ```

-The `L2Genesis.s.sol` solidity script, will have additional functionality so that it can
+The `L2Genesis.s.sol` solidity script will have additional functionality so that it can
 optionally generate the L2 state from the current commit as it currently does using
 `vm.getDeployedCode()`, or retrieve the code from the specified library.